Actively Recruiting

 - Colonoscopy, flexible sigmoidoscopy, or CT colonography in past 5 years

-- FIT, FIT-sDNA, or cfDNA test in past 1 year
+- FIT, FIT-sDNA, or cfDNA test within past 1 year

-- Symptoms of lower gastrointestinal diseases requiring diagnostic colonoscopy
+- Symptomatic lower gastrointestinal disease or symptoms needing diagnostic colonoscopy

 - Severe diseases making colorectal cancer screening unsuitable